microsoft/sqlworkshops/sql2019lab/02_Security.md

 **STEP 4: Check audit for a SELECT on specific columns**

 Use the script **findpeople.sql** and run ONLY Step 3 and Step 4 in the T-SQL script.
+Note it may take a few seconds for the audit results to appear.

 ```sql
 -- Step 3: What if I access just one of the columns directly?